Harvey suspended, Stanton hits 2 HRs, Marlins beat Mets 7-0

 TRAINER'S ROOM

 Marlins: 3B Martin Prado, who entered the game for Miguel Rojas (right thumb soreness), was removed with right hamstring discomfort after going first to third on a double.
-He opened the season on the 10-day disabled list after straining the same hamstring during the World Baseball Classic.
+Prado opened the season on the 10-day disabled list after straining the same hamstring during the World Baseball Classic.
+"Same hamstring, different spot," Mattingly said.
 Both Prado and Rojas are day-to-day.

+Mets: An MRI showed no ligament damage for SS Asdrubal Cabrera.
+He's day-to-day with a sprained left thumb. .
+1B Lucas Duda (hyperextended left elbow) went 0 for 4 as the designated hitter for Class A St. Lucie.

 UP NEXT